-- 1. Connect envelope generator outputs to all those of the envelope inputs that you have activated for the desired harmonic sliders. - 2.
-Connect envelope generator outputs to modulation 1 and modulation 2. - 3.
-Connect the note determining control voltage to the CV note input and the gate trigger signal to the gate input, and optionally connect the CV pitch and CV velocity inputs. - modulation 1 is used for modulating the setting of adjust 1. - modulation 2 is used for modulating the setting of adjust 2. - adjust 1 and adjust 2 are both used for noise adjustment. adjust 1 controls the noise amplitude, and adjust 2 the noise injection period. - Mode 10 has identical control for all the 16 harmonics, while Mode 11 has individually adjustable strength for the 8 harmonics using sliders 9 - 16.
+1. Connect envelope generator outputs to all those of the envelope inputs that you have activated for the desired harmonic sliders.

+- 2. Connect envelope generator outputs to modulation 1 and modulation 2. - 3.
+Optionally, connect the CV pitch and CV velocity inputs to the corresponding MIDI input module outputs. - modulation 1 is used for modulating the setting of adjust 1. - modulation 2 is used for modulating the setting of adjust 2. - adjust 1 and adjust 2 are both used for noise adjustment. adjust 1 controls the noise amplitude, and adjust 2 the noise injection period. - ─ Mode 10 has identical control for all the 16 harmonics, while Mode 11 has individually adjustable strength for the 8 harmonics using sliders 9 - 16.